-Ráyo Furuta is a Burkart Artist and performs on a Lillian Burkart 9k gold flute and a .998 silver flute with a 14k gold head joint.
+Ráyo Furuta is a Burkart Artist and performs exclusively on a handmade 9k gold Lilian Burkart flute.

 「フルート界のロックスター」とメキシコの新聞、Informador de Guadalajaraに称賛され、アメリカ、日本、メキシコと3つのバックグラウンドを持つフルタ氏は、世界を舞台にクラシック、コンテンポラリー、ワールド音楽、ジャズからポップまで、あらゆるジャンルにおいて幅広く活躍する。